 Lemon and meringue make one of the all-time great culinary duos.
 Here, they're whipped up into a light-as-air cake.
-A Swiss meringue frosting is piped on and then toasted for a golden hue, to highlight its sensuous curves.
+Swiss meringue frosting is piped and then torched, giving it a golden hue.
 A big pile of raspberries on top looks as if it's keeping the whole creation from floating away.

 Store-bought chocolate cake mix and chocolate pudding mix are the secrets behind this easy cake from Valerie Bertinelli.
 It has a rich mascarpone-ricotta filling and luscious cocoa-mascarpone frosting.
 It's impossible not to fall in love with this delicious treat!